eriksank/nacl-cli/README.md

 If you need signing and verification of signatures, you can use a tool like [minisign](https://github.com/jedisct1/minisign).

+## 2. Cryptographic note

+The page [NaCl: Networking and Cryptography library](https://nacl.cr.yp.to/valid.html) clarifies the following:

+"The following report specifies NaCl's default mechanism for public-key authenticated encryption, and along the way specifies NaCl's default mechanisms for scalar multiplication (Curve25519), secret-key authenticated encryption, secret-key encryption (Salsa20), and one-time authentication (Poly1305):

+Daniel J. Bernstein, "Cryptography in NaCl", 45pp."

+Here a [link](https://cr.yp.to/highspeed/naclcrypto-20090310.pdf) to Daniel Bernstein's original publication.

-## 2. A single, self-contained executable program
+## 3. A single, self-contained executable program

 The program is a native, C-compiled executable, generated with [luapak](https://github.com/jirutka/luapak), which embeds a (very) small lua interpreter.